Interacting with NeuroMechFly

 image1

 The biomechanical model and its interaction with the environment are encapsulated as a MDP task.
 A user-defined controller interfaces with the task through actions (red) and observations (blue).
-The user can extend the MDP task by adding preprogrammed processing routines for sensory inputs (purple) and motor outputs (light blue), to modify the action and observation spaces handled by the controller.
+The user can extend the MDP task by adding preprogrammed processing routines for motor outputs (purple) and sensory inputs (light blue), to modify the action and observation spaces handled by the controller.

 Our implementation of the partially observable MDP complies with the Gymnasium API.
 Gymnasium (a continuation of the now deprecated OpenAI Gym) is a package and standardized interface for developing and comparing control algorithms and benchmarking tasks.
 It provides a diverse collection of environments, ranging from classic control problems, Atari games, board games, and robotics simulations.
 Gym environments are designed to offer a common interface for controllers, in particular reinforcement learning agents, to interact with.
 This standardization makes it easier to develop and compare algorithms.